 Single Action means the trigger serves only to release the hammer or striker.
 In order to fire, the hammer must be cocked independently, either by racking the slide to chamber the first round or manually pulling the hammer into position.
 A Single Action Only (SAO) firearm requires the repetition of that process each time the shooter wants to fire.
-In the case of single action only semi-automatic pistols, the hammer is re-cocked automatically after as the slide is forced back by the recoil of each shot.
+In the case of single action only semi-automatic pistols, the hammer is automatically re-cocked (hence the name) as the slide is forced back by the recoil of each shot.
 But in older revolvers, the hammer must be cocked manually before each shot.
-You may notice this when watching western movies as the shooter cocks the hammer with their thumb (or “fans” the hammer with the side of their palm) before each shot.
+You may notice this when watching western period movies as the shooter cocks the hammer with their thumb between each shot.
 Needless to say, a single action revolver would not be a good choice for self defense.
 While they are still being made, they’re not widely available for purchase and mainly manufactured only for hobbyists and collectors.
 They’re not commonly found in most gun stores.

 A common and popular modern configuration is Single Action/Double Action (SA/DA).
 This means the the first pull of the trigger both cocks the hammer or striker and then releases it (double action).
 Then as the round is discharged the recoil movement of the slide re-cocks the hammer, so the next pull of the trigger need only release it (single action).
 In layman’s terms – the first shot requires a long and deliberate pull, but subsequent follow-up shots require a much shorter, easier pull.
 Many find this ideal for a defense handgun, because it helps ensure in a stressful situation the initial shot won’t be accidental.